Fluffy9/Gasless/README.md

 # Gasless
-A transaction relayer Saas for interacting with the Lukso blockchain without the need for gas.
+A transaction relayer SaaS for interacting with the Lukso blockchain without the need for gas.
 Users can purchase a subscription to gain access to a monthly usage quota.

 ## Info
 Project Name: Gasless Relayer